Comparison

 Common Questions

-It depends on your experience level and how involved you want to be.
-The Breville is better for beginners and anyone who values convenience — the integrated grinder, assisted tamping, and programmable shots mean great espresso with minimal learning curve.
-The Gaggia is better for enthusiasts who want full control, plan to upgrade their grinder separately, and value a machine that rewards technique with exceptional results.
+It depends on experience level and how involved you want to be.
+The Breville is better for beginners and anyone who values convenience — the integrated conical burr grinder, assisted Impress tamping, and programmable shot volumes mean great espresso with a minimal learning curve.
+The Gaggia is better for enthusiasts who want full manual control, plan to invest in a separate grinder, and value a 58mm commercial portafilter on a machine that rewards technique with exceptional results.

 Yes.
-The Gaggia does not include a grinder, so you'll need to budget for one separately.
-A capable entry-level espresso grinder like the Eureka Mignon Notte or Baratza Sette 270 costs $250-$400.
-This pushes the total investment closer to the Breville's price — but gives you a better grinder than what's built into the Breville.
+The Gaggia does not include a grinder, so budget for one separately.
+A capable entry-level espresso grinder like the Eureka Mignon Notte, Baratza Sette 270, or DF54 costs $250-$450.
+This pushes the total system investment closer to the Breville's price — but you get a better grinder than the integrated one inside the Breville, and the grinder is the single most important variable in espresso quality.

 The Breville Barista Express Impress is significantly more beginner-friendly.
-Its intelligent dosing system guides you to the right grind amount, the assisted tamping system applies consistent pressure, and the programmable shot buttons let you walk away during extraction.
-The Gaggia requires you to manage every variable yourself.
+The intelligent dosing system guides you to the right grind amount, the Impress assisted tamping mechanism applies consistent 22 lb pressure, and the programmable shot buttons let you walk away during extraction.
+The Gaggia requires you to manage every variable — grind, dose, tamp, time — yourself.
+Brilliant once mastered, frustrating for the first month.

-The Gaggia Classic Evo Pro has a well-earned reputation for lasting decades with basic maintenance.
-Its simple brass boiler design is easy to repair, and a massive aftermarket community supports modifications and parts.
-The Breville is well-built but more complex internally, and its integrated grinder is the most likely component to need replacement over time.
+The Gaggia Classic Evo Pro has a well-earned reputation for lasting 15-20 years with basic maintenance.
+The simple brass boiler design is easy to repair, and a massive mod community keeps parts and upgrades flowing — OPV swaps, PID kits, pressure-profiling dimmer mods.
+The Breville is well-built but more complex internally, and the integrated grinder is the most likely component to need service over time.
+For pure longevity, Gaggia wins.

-On Gavler's Best Espresso Machines list, the Breville Barista Express Impress holds the #1 spot with a 9.5 score, and the Gaggia Classic Evo Pro is #4 with an 8.8.
-Rankings are determined entirely by community votes — one vote per user.
+On Gavler's Best Espresso Machines list, the Breville Barista Express Impress holds rank 1 with a 9.5 community score, and the Gaggia Classic Evo Pro is rank 4 with an 8.8.
+The [De'Longhi La Specialista Arte Evo](/lists/best-espresso-machines) at rank 2 (9.2) is the other key cross-shop in this price range.
+Rankings are decided entirely by community votes — one person, one vote.